-The learning outcomes are aligned with the California Commission on Teacher Credentialing (CCTC) PK-3 Teaching Performance Expectations (TPE), the National Association of Education for Young Children (NAEYC) Professional Standards,, and the KSOEHD Dispositions: Reflection, Critical Thinking, Professional Ethics, Valuing Diversity, Collaboration, and Life-Long Learning.
+The learning outcomes are aligned with the California Commission on Teacher Credentialing (CCTC) PK-3 Teaching Performance Expectations (TPE), the National Association of Education for Young Children (NAEYC) Professional Standards, and the KSOEHD Dispositions: Reflection, Critical Thinking, Professional Ethics, Valuing Diversity, Collaboration, and Life-Long Learning.

-1. Teacher Candidates will develop and maintain clear expectations for academic and social behavior and create a positive environment for learning (CTC-PK3 TPE 2.2, 2.4, 2.5, 2.6, 8.3, 8.7; NAEYC 4a).
+- 1. Teacher Candidates will develop and maintain clear expectations for academic and social behavior and create a positive environment for learning (CTC-PK3 TPE 2.2, 2.4, 2.5, 2.6, 8.3, 8.7; NAEYC 4a). - 2.
+Teacher Candidates will apply knowledge of students and their families, including their prior experiences, interests, and social- emotional learning needs, as well as their funds of knowledge and cultural, language, and socioeconomic backgrounds, to support their development and engage them in learning (CTC-PK3 TPE 1.2, 1.3, 1.4, 4.3, 4.7, 7.3, 8.8; NAEYC 1b, 1c).

-- 2. Teacher Candidates will apply knowledge of students and their families, including their prior experiences, interests, and social- emotional learning needs, as well as their funds of knowledge and cultural, language, and socioeconomic backgrounds, to support their development and engage them in learning (CTC-PK3 TPE 1.2, 1.3, 1.4, 4.3, 4.7, 7.3, 8.8; NAEYC 1b, 1c). - 3.
-Teacher Candidates will utilize their understanding of the diversity in family characteristics to create respectful, responsive, reciprocal relationships with 6families and to engage with them as partners in their young children's development and learning (CTC-PK3 TPE 1.5, 2.4, 4.8; NAEYC 2a, 2b) - 4.
-Teacher Candidates will demonstrate specific pedagogical skills for the instruction of reading, language arts, math, science, visual and performing arts (CTC-PK3 TPE 3.1, 3.2, 7.1, 7.2, 7.9, 8.1, 8.4; NAEYC 5a, 5b). - 5.
-Teacher Candidates will utilize developmentally appropriate teaching practices and culturally and linguistically relevant, anti-bias, and evidence-based teaching approaches that reflect the principles of universal design for learning (CTC-PK3 TPE 1.1, 1.7, 3.6, 4.5, 7.4, 8.5; NAEYC 4b, 4c). - 6.
-Teacher Candidates will monitor student learning using developmentally appropriate assessments and adjust instruction while teaching so that students continue to be actively engaged in learning (CTC-PK3 TPE 1.6, 5.1, 5.2; NAEYC 3a). - 7.
-Teacher Candidates will exhibit appropriate ethical and legal behavior (CTC-PK3 TPE 6.3, 6.4; NAEYC 6b). - 8.
-Teacher Candidates will evaluate and reflect upon his/her own teaching practices for the purpose of continuous improvement in teaching and learning in the ECE context (CTC-PK3 TPE 6.1; NAEYC 6e). - 9.
-Teacher Candidates will question the assumptions that they make about children and their families and address their implicit and explicit biases that could negatively affect teaching and learning (CTC-PK3 6.2; NAEYC 1c). - 10.
+- 3. Teacher Candidates will utilize their understanding of the diversity in family characteristics to create respectful, responsive, reciprocal relationships with families and to engage with them as partners in their young children's development and learning (CTC-PK3 TPE 1.5, 2.4, 4.8; NAEYC 2a, 2b) - Teacher Candidates will demonstrate specific pedagogical skills for the instruction of reading, language arts, math, science, visual and performing arts (CTC-PK3 TPE 3.1, 3.2, 7.1, 7.2, 7.9, 8.1, 8.4; NAEYC 5a, 5b). - 5.
+Teacher Candidates will utilize developmentally appropriate teaching practices and culturally and linguistically relevant, anti-bias, and evidence-based teaching approaches that reflect the principles of universal design for learning (CTC-PK3 TPE 1.1, 1.7, 3.6, 4.5, 4.7, 7.4, 8.5; NAEYC 4b, 4c). - 6.
+Teacher Candidates will monitor student learning and adjust instruction while teaching so that students continue to be actively engaged in learning (CTC-PK3 TPE 1.6, 3.4, 5.1, 5.2; NAEYC 3a). - 7.
+Teacher Candidates will analyze, interpret, and use developmentally appropriate assessments for planning and adjusting instruction for each child (CTC-PK3 TPE 4.8, 5.3, 5.4, 5.5; NAEYC 3b, 3c) - Teacher Candidates will make content accessible (CTC-PK3 TPE 1.6, 2.1, 3.5, 3.6, 4.1; NAEYC 5c). - 9.
+Teacher Candidates will engage students in the learning process (CTC-PK3 TPE 1.7, 4.2, 4.4, 5.6). - 10.
+Teacher Candidates will exhibit appropriate ethical and legal behavior (CTC-PK3 TPE 6.3, 6.4; NAEYC 6b). - 11.
+Teacher Candidates will evaluate and reflect upon his/her own teaching practices for the purpose of continuous improvement in teaching and learning in the ECE context (CTC-PK3 TPE 6.1; NAEYC 6e). - 12.
+Teacher Candidates will question the assumptions that they make about children and their families and address their implicit and explicit biases that could negatively affect teaching and learning (CTC-PK3 6.2; NAEYC 1c). - 13.
 Teacher Candidates will utilize collaborative efforts and co-teaching strategies (CTC-PK3 TPE 2.3, 3.3, 5.5, 6.5; NAEYC 6d).